 \begin{prop} The category of filtered spectra has a compactly generated topological model structure in the sense of~\cite[5.9,5.12]{MMSS} with weak equivalences and fibrations defined objectwise. \end{prop}

-\begin{prop} The categories of filtered associative ring spectra and filtered left and right modules over a filtered associative ring spectrum are compactly generated topological closed model categories with weak equivalences and fibrations defined objectwise. \end{prop}
+\begin{prop} The categories of filtered associative ring spectra and filtered left and right modules over a filtered associative ring spectrum have compactly generated topological closed model category structures with weak equivalences and fibrations defined objectwise. \end{prop}